dylanfoks/GIJSfines/README.md

+## How to make the connection between Google Sheets and Javascript
 ## How to use

 in script.js, make sure to paste in the sheetID and sheetName corresponding to your google spreadsheet.